HiuSumJaimeYue/Tech-Blog/README.md

 ![Add Preview 1](https://github.com/HiuSumJaimeYue/Tech-Blog/blob/main/Screenshots/AddPagePreview.jpg "Add Preview 1")
 After you created the new post, you will be redirected back to Dashboard page.
 And now you can see your new post.
 ![New-Dashboard Preview 1](https://github.com/HiuSumJaimeYue/Tech-Blog/blob/main/Screenshots/NewDashboardPagePreview.jpg "New-Dashboard Preview 1")
 If you want to change of your posts, click on them in Dashboard page and you will be redirected to Edit-post page.
-And Now you can make your changes.
+And now you can make your changes.
 After finished editing, do not forget to push the update button or you can decide to delete the post or leave a comment below.
 ![Edit Preview 1](https://github.com/HiuSumJaimeYue/Tech-Blog/blob/main/Screenshots/EditPagePreview.jpg "Edit Preview 1")
 This is how the comment page if you click on the title of the post in homepage.